-- 1. Go to http://www.microfocus.com/docs/links.asp?ea=gnuwin. - 2.
+- 1. Click here. - 2.
 Go to the latest available version (currently it is 2.8.7.1) and select the executable to download.
 In this case it is diffutils-2.8.7-1.exe. - 3.
 Run the executable to install diff. - 4.
 Go to its installation directory.
-By default it is: C:\Program Files (x86)\GnuWin32\bin. - 5.
+By default this is: C:\Program Files (x86)\GnuWin32\bin. - 5.
 Copy diff.exe into the EA bin directory.
-By default it is: C:\Program Files (x86)\Micro Focus\Enterprise Analyzer\Bin.
+By default this is: C:\Program Files (x86)\Micro Focus\Enterprise Analyzer\Bin.

-Once diff has been placed in the EA bin directory, Change Traffic.bj can be run as part of Batch Refresh Process to compare the files that are currently in a workspace against the files that are about to be loaded into EA.
+Once diff has been placed in the EA bin directory, ChangeTraffic.bj can be run as part of Batch Refresh Process (BRP) to compare the files that are currently in a workspace against the files that are about to be loaded into EA.